natefinch/pie/README.md

 example_plugin to be in the same directory.
 You can just go install both of them, and it'll work correctly.

-The really nice thing about this library is how simple the code is for the plugins.
-It's just a few very simple lines of boilerplate.
+In addition to a regular plugin that provides an API, this package can be used for plugins that drive the main process.
+In this case, it is the master process that provides an API that is called by the plugin.
+To see an example of this, look in the example_host and example_driver folders.

 ## func Start